AgentWorkshop/mcpdemo/README.md

 2.  **Install dependencies:**

-    It's recommended to create a `requirements.txt` file with the following content:
+    Create a `requirements.txt` file in the project root with the following content:

     ```txt
     fastmcp
     python-dotenv
     ```

-    Then install the dependencies using `pip` inside your conda environment:
+    Then, install the dependencies using `pip` inside your conda environment:

     ```sh
     pip install -r requirements.txt